Information about how we gather and use information to support our services.

 We'll only hold your personal data for as long as is necessary for business purposes or if we're required to keep it by law.

 We may need to share your information with other people and organisations who'll carry out activities on our behalf.
-Where this happens we'll ensure satisfactory protection by ensuring contracts and sharing agreements are in place that define the security controls that specify data is held safely and securely.
+Where this happens we'll ensure satisfactory protection by ensuring contracts and sharing agreements are in place that define the security controls that stipulate data is held safely and securely.

 Fraud detection and prevention